Interstate 95

 For the Northeast, the summer of 1999 was not a pleasant one.
 It was so hot on July 5, the southbound lanes near the Street Road Exit buckled.
 Then if that wasn't bad enough, a 10 inch-high heave was discovered by PennDOT workers on the northbound lanes at the same exit on July 6.

-Stage One involves building a high-speed interchange between the Pennsylvania Turnpike and Interstate 95, a new mainline toll plaza, and widening the Turnpike from Exit 351 to the Delaware River.
+Stage One involved building a high-speed interchange between the Pennsylvania Turnpike and Interstate 95, a new mainline toll plaza, and widening the Turnpike from Exit 351 to the Delaware River.
 Stage Two will involve constructing a parallel span across the Delaware River south of the existing span.
-The projected completion date is 2016 for both stages, but the interchange is expected to be completed sooner.
-The following are the plans for the new toll plaza, interchange, and bridge:
+The following were the plans for the new toll plaza, interchange, and bridge:

 Modified Toll Plaza West